State-aware recovery workflows · Verified launch coverage in priority states

 Subcontractors: California requires a Preliminary Notice within 20 days of first furnishing to preserve lien rights.

-File with the County Recorder.
 Deadline: 90 days after completion (60 days for residential subcontractors).
+Lienra shows your exact deadline and what to do after filing.

 What is the mechanics lien deadline in California?